lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 ### Compression Decompression Action arguments

-Currently no CDA requires arguments, but the future some CDA may require several arguments.
+Currently no CDA requires arguments, but in the future some CDA may require one or several arguments.
-They are viewed as a list of target-values-type.
+They are viewed as a list, of target-value type.

 ## Fragmentation rule {#frag_types}

 Fragmentation is optional in the data model and depends on the presence of the "fragmentation" feature.

-Most of parameters for fragmentation are defined in Annex D of {{RFC8724}}.
+Most of the fragmentation parameters are listed in Annex D of {{RFC8724}}.

-Since fragmentation rules work for a specific direction, they contain a mandatory direction.
+Since fragmentation rules work for a specific direction, they contain a mandatory direction indicator.
 The type is the same as the one used in compression entries, but the use of bidirectional is forbidden.